 “It’s best to book vendors as soon as you set the wedding date.
 Make sure that you put your ideas and concepts exactly as you envision it.
 Communicate clearly about your preferences, highlights of the wedding with photographers and other vendors in advance.
 Understanding the scope of work of different vendors is crucial and making sure that no gaps are left in that.
 Closing all vendors and decor styles with the themes at the earliest gives you more time and peace of mind closer to the wedding.”

 The Wedding Makers

-Venue: VVR Convention Hall, Anantpur (Mehndi, Sangeet); Sree7, Anantpur (Wedding)
+Venues: VVR Convention Hall, Anantapur (Mehndi, Sangeet); Sree7, Ananatpur (Wedding)

 Wedding Decor and Planning: Taarini Weddings

 Groom’s Outfits: Panchwati Silks (Mehndi), Manish Malhotra (Sangeet)